piyoki/QR_detector_api/README.md

 # QR_detector_api

 This QR_detector_api demonstrates how to read/write identification data(JSON form) in a local database with a real-time detector.
-It can be used as a **real-ime employee check-in system**.
+It can be used as a **real-time employee check-in system**.
 Moreover, other IoT modules can be easily integrated with this api module.

 The identification data JSON string will be encoded in a form of QR_Code and store in the local database.